 The Nevada Department of Wildlife (NDOW) issued approximately 15,500 mule deer tags for the 2022 hunting season.
 The number of tags has steadily decreased over the past 20 years and represents the third lowest number of tags issued since 1974.
-The overall success rate for Any Legal Weapon seasons was 42% statewide, which is slightly higher than the 3-year average success rate of 40%.
-Muzzleloader and archery hunt success rates were 36% and 17% respectively, which were both below the 3-year averages of 35% and 17% for those weapon categories.
-Junior hunters realized a success rate of 61%, which was slightly higher than the 3 year's average success rate of 59%.
+The overall success rate for Any Legal Weapon seasons was 35% statewide, which is below the 3-year average success rate of 38%.
+Muzzleloader and archery hunt success rates were 31% and 14% respectively, which were both below the 3-year averages of 35% and 16% for those weapon categories.
+Junior hunters realized a success rate of 51%, which was below the 3-year average success rate of 56%.
 Overall, about 4,853 bucks and 650 does were harvested by all hunters and 37% of the bucks harvested were 4-points or greater.
-The statewide average of bucks with 4-points or greater has been on a steady decline since 2019 when the statewide average was 45% 4-points or greater.
+The statewide average for bucks with 4-points or greater has been on a steady decline since 2019 when the statewide average was 45%.

 During 2022, biologists classified approximately 18,128 mule deer during the fall survey.
-Statewide fawn production was 54 fawns per 100 does observed during post-season surveys, compared to 47 fawns per 100 does during fall 2021.
-The observed post-season buck ratio was 31 bucks per 100 does for 2022 which is slightly higher than the 5-year average of 30 bucks per 100 does.
-The observed spring fawn ratio of 32 fawns per 100 adults was slightly higher than the 5-year average of 30 fawns per 100 adults.
+Statewide fawn production was 54 fawns per 100 females for post-season surveys, compared to 47 fawns per 100 females during the fall of 2021.
+The observed post-season buck ratio was 31 bucks per 100 does for 2022, which is slightly higher than the 5-year average of 30 bucks per 100 does.
+The observed spring fawn ratio of 30 fawns per 100 adults was equal to the 5-year average of 30 fawns per 100 adults.
 This was somewhat surprising, given that the winter 2022-23 experienced well above average snowfall and cold temperatures into the later spring months of March and April.

 The primary driver of mule deer populations is the numbers of fawns recruited into the population each year, in addition to the body condition and productivity of adult females.
 For the third year in a row the state of Nevada experienced extreme drought conditions for most of the state until early fall 2022 when precipitation finally started to fall across the state.
 The Fall 2022 was well above average for precipitation for many areas.
 Early snowfall started to accumulate in November and December in the northern regions.
 As of April 15, 2023, the Natural Resources Conservation Services (NRCS) snotel sites for Nevada ranged from 195% to 390% of median snow water equivalent.
-Some regions including the Ruby Mountains and Sierra Nevada ranges experienced the highest snowfall ever recorded as of April 1, 2023 snow-depth measurements.
+Some regions including the Ruby Mountains and Sierra Nevada ranges experienced the highest snowfall ever recorded as of April 1, 2023.
 Those regions experienced some of the lowest spring fawn ratios observed throughout the state and adult mortality was expected to be above normal ranges.